penguib/cheats-admin/README.md

 - /score player amount: sets the player's score to the amount
 - /heal player amount: heals the player by amount
 - /damage player amount: damages the player by amount
-- /loopkill player: */loopkill is a toggable command*.
-Loop kills the player
+- /loopkill player: Loop kills the player
+    -  */loopkill is a toggable command*.
 - /btools player: gives the player btools
 - /admins: lists the admins in the game
 - /speech player text: sets the player's speech as text
 - /respawn player: respawns the player
+- /team player "name": creates a team setting the player to that team
+    - `/team :all "brick-hillians"`
+- /shutdown: shuts down the server
+- /smite player: hits the player with a lightning bolt
+    - *currently broken*